Dayold chicks

 Latest stock Available Listed below.
 Price rises with age each Monday

-• Cream Legbar – available next spring 2024
+• Cream Legbar – available from Summer 2025

 Breaking News!!!!